TwoTau/ROBOTC-Examples/README.md

 **Note: Incomplete**.
 The gyroscope returns rate of tilting, not the actual tilt, so we need to integrate it to get useful information.

+## sensorTest.c
+Makes sure all sensors are giving values.

+Useful for debugging.

 ## joystick.c
 Do stuff when buttons on a Logitech controller are pressed.

 Note: the controller needs to be connected via USB to your computer.

+Note: to open the joystick window, go to `Robot > LEGO Brick > Joystick Control - Basic`.

+Troubleshooting: If the controller is not showing an output, then reset the Primary Game Controller.

 ## debugStreamExample.c
 Show some information on the debug stream on the computer.